-Bon View has distributed the policy to parents of Title I students, and we will take the following actions to distribute to parents of participating children and the local community, the School Parental Involvement Plan:
+Bon View has distributed the policy to parents of Title I students and the local community throughout the following means:

-- Upon enrollment all parents will be provided a copy of the School Parental Involvement Plan. - A copy of the School Parental Involvement Plan will be available at the front office for parents to review. - The School Parent Involvement Plan will be translated into Spanish for parents of English Language Learners. - A copy of the School Parental Involvement policy will be posted on the schools website.
+- Upon enrollment all parents will be provided a copy of the School Parental Involvement Plan. - A copy of the School Parental Involvement Plan will be available at the front office for parents to review. - The School Parent Involvement Plan will be translated into Spanish for parents of English Language Learners. - A copy of the School Parental Involvement policy will be posted on the school's website.